 After desegregation, some things were gained by black students in terms of physical resources.
 Panel members also spoke of the value of new friendships and opportunities that would not have been possible before desegregation.
 However, much was lost, too.
 The loss of treasured school buildings, for one, and also there was a loss of the trophies that black high school sports teams had won over the years.
 I know the loss of trophies hurt greatly, as that is one of the stories of I have heard time and time again.
 Significantly, also lost in the years immediately following desegregation were many beloved African American teachers and administrators.

-The tensions that were caused by desegregation led two two riots at Asheville High School – one in 1969 and a second in 1972.
-After the first riot, the high school was closed for a week and the there was a city-wide curfew for six months.
+The tensions that were caused by desegregation led two two uprisings at Asheville High School – one in 1969 and a second in 1972.
+After the first, the high school was closed for a week and the there was a city-wide curfew for six months.
 That’s right, a city-wide curfew for six months!
 That speaks volumes to the magnitude of the tensions that must have been in place.
-After the 1972 riot, eight people were hospitalized.
+After the 1972 event, eight people were hospitalized.
 A third significant disruption occurred in 1975.
 Like I stated earlier, this is all very recent history.

 Hearing the speakers on the panel, it is clear to me that there is still healing that needs to happen in regards to desegregation.
 I can see how the painful aspects of desegregation continue to hurt students today.
 Something is seriously wrong with our schools in relation to race, as is evidenced by statistics compiled by UNC Asheville students for the State of Black Asheville.
 It is understandable that the memory of the stress families experienced during desegregation still lingers.
 In fact, an ACSF handout shared at the panel affirmed the fact that this history has created a distrust of the Asheville City Schools in the black community that has been passed on from generation to generation and “has not created goodwill in relationships servicing students today.”
 In addition, with most of the teachers and administrators in our schools today being white, black students may not be supported in all of the ways needed for them to succeed.
 In short, we have to look at the institutional racism that has been built into our school system.